 Everything to Know Before Getting Your First Brazilian Wax

-So, what does a Brazilian wax entail, exactly?
-While Carrie’s may have resulted in her feeling like a "freaking hairless dog,” you don’t have to go completely bare if you don’t want to.
-Some opt for a "landing strip” or just a little coverage in the front.
-"A Brazilian bikini wax is as much or as little as you want removed from the top, sides, and front of your bikini,” explains Gina Petak, education manager at European Wax Center.
-While a full bikini wax is the same in that respect, a Brazilian is different because it also includes the back or buttstrip area.
-"This is perfect for a completely nude look,” says Petak, but you can also opt for a triangle, strip, or square on the front.
-She adds, "choose the style that best fits you.”
+While Carrie's may have resulted in her feeling like a "freaking hairless dog," you don't have to go completely bare if you don't want to.
+Some opt for a "landing strip" or just a little coverage in the front.
+"A Brazilian bikini wax is as much or as little as you want removed from the top, sides, and front of your bikini," explains Gina Petak, education manager at European Wax Center.
+While a full bikini wax is the same in that respect, a Brazilian is different because it also includes the back and butt area.
+"This is perfect for a completely nude look," says Petak.
+You can also opt for a triangle, strip, or square on the front.
+She adds, "Choose the style that best fits you."

-As expected, a Brazilian wax can be uncomfortable for first-timers, however, it only gets better from there.
-Petak says that since the hair gets removed from the root, it ends up growing out softer and finer, so it ultimately becomes less painful as you begin to get waxed regularly.
+As expected, a Brazilian wax can be uncomfortable for first-timers, but it only gets better from there.
+According to Petak, since the hair gets removed from the root, it ends up growing out softer and finer, so it ultimately becomes less painful when you get waxed regularly.
 You can also minimize the pain in a couple of different ways.
-Try taking ibuprofen about an hour before your appointment or scheduling it for a few days after your period if you can, since the skin tends to be more sensitive when you’re close to menstruating.
+Try taking ibuprofen about an hour before your appointment or scheduling it for a few days after your period if you can since the skin tends to be more sensitive when you're close to menstruating.

 You can also inquire about the type of wax being used.
-Most likely it will be hard wax, as it’s better for the bikini area since it’s thicker and hardens on top of the skin, as opposed to soft wax, which adheres to the skin along with the hair.
+Most likely, it will be hard wax.
+Hard wax is better for the bikini area since it's thicker and hardens on top of the skin, whereas soft wax adheres to the skin along with the hair.

 How to Prepare for Your Appointment

-First of all, your hair should be long enough to get waxed, so stop shaving about two weeks prior to your appointment and let it grow to where it’s at least as long as a grain of rice.
+First of all, your hair should be long enough to get waxed, so stop shaving about two weeks prior to your appointment and let it grow until it's at least as long as a grain of rice.

 What to Expect During Your Wax Session

-First, you’ll partially disrobe.
-Then, your waxer will cleanse your bikini area before applying the wax to the different parts of your bikini area and removing the hair.
-Because of the area being waxed, you can most likely expect to have to get into some interesting body positions, like bringing your knees to your chest or holding your leg up in the air (like Carrie had to).
-If you want to know exactly how it will go down, don’t be afraid to ask your waxer directly.
+First, you'll partially disrobe.
+Then, your waxer will cleanse your bikini area before applying the wax and removing the hair.
+Because of the area being waxed, you can most likely expect to have to get into some interesting body positions, like bringing your knees to your chest and holding your leg up in the air (like Carrie had to).
+If you want to know exactly how it will go down, don't be afraid to ask your waxer directly.
 The whole thing should take about 15 to 30 minutes.

 Post-Wax Aftercare

 Continue to wear loose, comfortable clothing and avoid tight jeans.
-(Breathable cotton garments are best.)
+Breathable cotton garments are best.
 Petak also says to make sure to use lukewarm or cooler water during your post-wax shower, as hot water can dehydrate the skin.
-You’ll want to avoid using any harsh soaps or body washes that contain oils or leave a filmy residue.
-Lastly, put your hot tub time on hold.
-Wait before using any saunas, jacuzzis, and going into any bodies of water right after your wax.
-And some waxers also recommend holding off on workouts and, ahem, other physical activities, like sex, for a day or two after your wax.
+You'll want to avoid using any harsh soaps or bodywashes that contain oil or leave a filmy residue.
+Lastly, put your hot-tub time on hold.
+Avoid using any saunas and jacuzzis and going into any bodies of water right after your wax.
+Some waxers also recommend holding off on workouts and other physical activities, like sex, for a day or two after your wax.

 Shop More Products for Brazilian Wax Pre-Care and Aftercare